-5.101 New residential development will be required to provide on-site open space in accordance with the standards.
+- 5.102 New residential development will be required to provide on-site open space in accordance with the standards.
 The exceptions to this approach will be where the site or development is not of sufficient size in itself to make the appropriate provision feasible, or where it is preferable to seek contributions towards a specific facility in the locality.
 The potential to make off-site provision will be considered on a case by case basis.

-- 5.102 Where a development is unable to provide sufficient on-site provision of open space to mitigate the impact of that development, Worthing Borough Council can collect contributions that could be put towards off-site provision / enhancement. - 5.103 Contributions towards the provision or improvement of offsite open space are set out in the Open Space Study and calculated using the capital cost of provision using the assumption of an average household size of 2.2 persons/ household.
+Until the new Developer Contributions SPD is adopted, further guidance on the application of open space quantity and access standards can be found within the Open Space, Recreation & Leisure Guidance Note (2021). - 5.103 Where a development is unable to provide sufficient on-site provision of open space to mitigate the impact of that development, Worthing Borough Council can collect contributions that could be put towards off-site provision / enhancement. - 5.104 Contributions towards the provision or improvement of offsite open space are set out in the Open Space Study and calculated using the capital cost of provision using the assumption of an average household size of 2.2 persons/ household.
 The cost calculator factors in the number of bedrooms per dwelling.
 Where the number of bedrooms are not known, the total number of units can be inputted.
 The same charges apply to both provision of new facilities and the upgrading/improvement of existing facilities (where related to new development), which will normally include at least some new provision.
 Contribution per person is taken to be a reasonable approach to calculating the amount of money required and it ensures contributions are 'in scale', as required by the CIL Regulations.